Mavendotfun/Maven/README.md

 }
 ```
 ### Job JSON schema
-Here you will be able to see the full JSON schema specification for a Nosana Job.
+Here you will be able to see the full JSON schema specification for a Maven Job.
 ```
 {
   "$schema": "http://json-schema.org/draft-07/schema#",